civicrm/org.civicrm.civicase/scss/overrides/readme.md

 ### Folder details
-This folder contains partials for overrides (if needed).
+This folder contains partials for overrides of civicrm or shoreditch(if needed).